 GET THE WOOD SURFACE AS SMOOTH AS POSSIBLE

-Here you can see the texture that was left on the wood and I couldn’t get rid of.
+Here you can see the texture that was left on the wood that I couldn’t get rid of.
 It got quite tricky to draw in those areas because I had to try and colour the inside of the little indents.

 WOOD TAKES THE PIGMENT REALLY EASY